 We aim to increase the value of your units throughout the term of your policy by declaring regular bonuses which increase the unit price.
-We recalculate the unit price daily.
+Some policies do not receive regular bonuses.
+The regular bonus rate may be zero.
+We recalculate the unit price daily, or weekly for Police Mutual policies.

 We may also pay a final bonus when you cash in some or all of the units allocated to your policy.
 However, in some situations we could pay you less than the face value of the units allocated to your policy by applying a market value reduction.